junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Bullets hit him, back and leg and arm, warm blood streaming down, but Cas keeps standing, continues the shooting.
 The other men are surprised, soon terrified.
 Some of them see the wounds that would for sure kill a man but not even slow him down, they rise to the horses and want to run.
 Cas shoots their legs and they fall to the ground in loud moaning, until no men leaves standing.

 Little Bill falls from his horse too, crawling desperately with a wounded leg, as Cas walks toward him, pointing a gun to his face.
 The man widens his eyes in horror.
 Cas pulls the trigger, he flinches violently.
 But the gun is blank.
 Cas pulls it again, he flinches again.
-For three times, Cas watches the horror growing in the man, he throws the empty gun at him, then hurries toward the sheriff's office.
+For three times, Cas watches the horror growing in the man, shaking like a leaf in the winter gust.
+He throws the empty gun at him, then hurries toward the sheriff's office.

 The barricaded door is easy to break, the light inside the room is blinding to any human.
 But for Cas, the shapes are familiar.
 One belongs to Dean, the other his old self.